upensabnis/twitter_framework/README.md

-# Get_Tweets
+# Twitter Data Collection Framework

+February 2015

+This is the start of a framework for accessing data from Twitter's REST and Streaming APIs.
+It comes with several example applications that demonstrate how to make use of the framework.

-The start of a program written by Prof. Ken Anderson at the University of Colorado Boulder to retrieve 200 of the most recent tweets of a given Twitter user.
+This framework was created by Prof. Ken Anderson of the Department of Computer Science at the University of Colorado Boulder.

-## Running the Program

-To use the program, type:

-`ruby get_tweets.rb <username>`

 ## Installation

-To install the program:
+To install the framework:

 1. Download the archive.
-2. cd into get_tweets
+2. cd into twitter_framework
 3. bundle install
 4. There is no step 4.

+You can now try out some of the command-line programs that come with the framework such as get_tweets.rb or find_tweets.rb.

 ## Assumptions